Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

 \end{noTitle}

-\begin{noTitle}\labell{nbd}{\bf Equivariant blowdown}.
+\begin{noTitle}\labell{nbd}{\bf Equivariant blow down}.
 By the Castelnuovo-Enriques criterion \cite[p.\ 476]{GH}, if a holomorphic sphere $S \cong \CP^1$ is embedded in a complex manifold $M$ of dimension two and $[S] \cdot [S]=-1$, then one can blow down along $S$, replacing it with a point $p$, to get a complex manifold $\overline{M}$.
 If $S^1 \acts M$ and $S$ is invariant then $\overline{M}$ admits an $S^1$-action with the point $p$ fixed.
-If $M$ admits a K\"ahler form $\omega$ such that $S^1 \acts (M,\omega)$ is Hamiltonian, then by the equivariant tubular neighbourhood theorem, a neighbourhood of $S$ is equivariantly symplectomorphic to a neighbourhood of the exceptional divisor in a $\lambda$-blowup of $C^2$ with a linear $S^1$-action.
+If $M$ admits a K\"ahler form $\omega$ such that $S^1 \acts (M,\omega)$ is Hamiltonian, then by the equivariant tubular neighbourhood theorem, a neighbourhood of $S$ is equivariantly symplectomorphic to a neighbourhood of the exceptional divisor in an $\varepsilon$-blowup of $C^2$ with a linear $S^1$-action.
 By removing a neighbourhood of $S$ and gluing in a standard ball, we get an invariant K\"ahler form $\overline{\omega}$ on the equivariant complex blow down $\overline{M}$ such that $S^1 \acts (\overline{M},\overline{\omega})$ is Hamiltonian.
-Its equivariant K\"ahler $\lambda$-blowup is isomorphic to $(M,\omega,J)$ with the given $S^1$-action.
+Its equivariant K\"ahler $\varepsilon$-blowup is isomorphic to $(M,\omega,J)$ with the given $S^1$-action.
 The effect on the decorated graph is the reverse of the effect of the blowup. \end{noTitle}

-\begin{noTitle} \labell{preface} {\bf The minimal models.} By \cite[Theorem 6.3, Lemma 6.15]{karshon}, every compact connected Hamiltonian $S^1$-space of dimension four is, up to an equivariant symplectomorphism, obtained by finitely many $S^1$-equivariant K\"ahler blowups starting from one of the following {minimal models}: \begin{itemize} \item The complex projective plane $\CP^2$ with the Fubini-Study form with a circle action
+\begin{noTitle} \labell{preface} {\bf Characterization of Hamiltonian $S^1$-manifolds.} By \cite[Theorem 6.3, Lemma 6.15, and proof of Theorem 7.1]{karshon}, every compact, connected, four-dimensional Hamiltonian $S^1$-manifold is, up to an equivariant symplectomorphism, obtained by finitely many $S^1$-equivariant K\"ahler blowups starting from one of the following {minimal models}: \begin{itemize} \item The complex projective plane $\CP^2$ with the Fubini-Study form with a circle action

-This is the projection of a toric action, as in Example \ref{e:cp2}. \item The Hirzebruch surface $\Hirz_N$ with the form $\eta_{r}$ with a circle action
+This is the projection of a toric action, as in Example \ref{e:cp2}. \item The Hirzebruch surface $\Hirz_N$ with the form $ \omega_{\beta,f}$ with a circle action

 This example is the projection of a toric action, as in Example \ref{e:hirz}.